Connecting Leeds Bradford Airport

 The best solution is clearly a direct rail link to the airport terminal which a city the stature of Leeds requires for the future.
 You refer to a WSP report 2016 stating a direct rail link is not feasible because of gradients and tunnelling required.
 THIS IS A WRONG CONCLUSION and is even confirmed in their report! • The WSP report 2016 has stated that Horsforth Route Option 3 can be built at an average gradient of 1 in 60, so suitable for heavy rail solution. • A direct connection to Leeds centre via the existing Harrogate line would result in connection times (no stopping) of about 15 mins • It would cost £25M x 3.1 Km = £77.5M plus a station at £15M – say £90M in total • This assumes that tunnelling can be avoided. • The track gradient superimposed on the ground profile shows a gradient of 1 in 62 average. • Note that the maximum cut is about 5m and maximum fill 10m.
 This could be adjusted to optimise cut and fill earthworks to avoid disposal off site. • Hence tunnelling is not required I suggest you ask your Engineers to revisit the conclusions of your options assessments, as clearly a rail link is not only cheaper than the road improvement options, but delivers substantial sustainability benefits to both LBA and the wider community, and reduces vehicle traffic.

-Peter Haines asked about 5 years ago
+Peter Haines asked over 5 years ago

 Thank you for your comments and questions.
 The project team are looking through your comments and will provide a response.